fastlane/ci/docs/API.md

 There might be any number of nested errors, with any strings using camel case.

 As the API client you can now parse the first word before the first `.` and detect `InvalidParameter` and handle it as such.
-If you want to see why the `InvalidParameter` error was returned, you look at the error code that's behind the first `.`.
+If you want to see why the `InvalidParameter` error was returned, you look at the error key that's behind the first `.`.

 #### Available Error Codes